biogeospatial/Biodiverse_publication_list/InstallationLinuxSource.md

   #  For online docs
   sudo apt-get install libssl-dev
   #  Gtk:
-  sudo apt-get install libgnome2-canvas-perl sudo apt-get install libcairo2-dev libpango1.0-dev libgtk2.0-dev libgnomecanvas2-dev
+  sudo apt install libgnome2-canvas-perl sudo apt install libcairo2-dev libpango1.0-dev libgtk2.0-dev libgnomecanvas2-dev
+  sudo apt install libcanberra-gtk-module
   # GDAL deps:
-  sudo apt-get install libarmadillo-dev libpoppler-dev libepsilon-dev liblzma-dev sudo apt-get install libkml-dev libfreexl-dev libogdi3.2-dev
+  sudo apt install sqlite3 libgdal-dev

   ##  Skip this step if you already have cpanm installed
   ##  Uncomment and use this next line if you are not using perlbrew